-PMIM-4: There is a new profile work item in ITI that would bind this profile and MHD into a FHIR based document sharing health information exchange.
+PMIR-4: There is a new profile work item in ITI that would bind this profile and MHD into a FHIR based document sharing health information exchange.

 General Introduction and Shared Appendices

 The IHE Technical Framework General Introduction and Shared Appendices are components shared by all of the IHE domain technical frameworks.
 Each technical framework volume contains links to these documents where appropriate.